hannutt/MsgBoard/README.md

 the logout feature uses the localstorage.clear() method to remove the token from local storage and navigates the user back to the login pages using the React useNavigation hook.

+TIMED LOGOUT

+Select a time from the drop-down menu and confirm your selection by clicking the checkbox. when the time runs out, the program returns to the login page with help of JS settimeout function.

 CREATE ACCOUNT

 If you don't have a username and password, you can create them.
 On the account creation page, the password is asked twice as in the real-life examples and stored in state variables. then the useEffect Hook checks if the passwords match. if the passwords are the same, the user will see a notification and the values ​​will be saved in the database.
 The Register button is disabled by default, but will be enabled if the password matches and The input fields are filled.
 The program also displays a green success icon if the requirements are met.
 The icon is stored in a state variable and displayed in the img element.